Bruce powers Mets past Phillies

 Jerad Eickhoff threw seven nearly spotless frames, allowing three hits, two runs, striking out seven batters but walking four.
 It was Eickhoff's 10th straight start of allowing three or fewer runs.

 After a tedious, two-run first inning, Jacob deGrom settled in for the Mets.
-He allowed two runs and six hits in six innings while striking out three, including his 500th career strikeout.
+He allowed two runs on six hits in six innings while striking out three, including his 500th career strikeout.

-"I was struggling with command early on," deGrom said.
-"The main thing was slowing down and making my pitches when I needed to.
-It's satisfying to keep the team in the ballgame and win, but you don't want first innings (like that)."

 Both starters dealt with heavy first-inning workloads.
 Eickhoff endured a 21-pitch first frame that included a one-out double but escaped without any damage.